 So you think you're a hotshot pilot.
 A clever entrepreneur.
 A notorious pirate, you've destroyed the Steltek Drone, secured the alien artifact, and outfought ond outsmarted everyone in your way.
 Now, you're taking a well-deserved break on one of Gemini's pleasure worlds.
-But relaxation will soon be the lost thing on your mind...|
+But relaxation will soon be the last thing on your mind...|

-In Righteous Fire, an unexpected add-on to Origins' excellent Privateer, you are once again transported to the seamy side of the universe, where you discover a fiendish plot that threatens the order and prosperity of Gemini Sector.
+In Righteous Fire, an unexpected add-on to Origins' excellent Privateer, you are once again transported to the seamy side of the universe, where you discover a fiendish plot that threatens the order and prosperity of the Gemini Sector.
 Whether you're a merchant, pirate or mercenary, plenty of action awaits if you're willing to risk all you earned in Privateer.
 You can extend the career of your original Privateer character and ship as you undertake new money-making journeys through Gemini Sector.
-And while you're wheelin' & dealing', you will unveil a startling discovery as you find out why law and order are dissolving into chaos....
+And while you're wheelin' & dealing', you will unveil a startling discovery as you find out why law and order are dissolving into chaos...

 Fine.
-Now what was that about plot again?
+Now what was that about the plot again?
 Origin probably listened to the complaints about a lack of freedom to manouver in the game galaxy, and decided to produce a multi-thread parallel plot.
 There is still a start and end point, but at the beginning, there are several multi-mission episodes that can be done in any order.
 You still have to finish all the missions in one episode before starting another, but at least you can choose which order to do them in.
-Once past the plot mid-point though, and the epsiodes come in strict order again.
+Once past the plot mid-point, though, the epsiodes come in strict order again.

-The main enemy this time are the retros – this isn't giving anything away, it becomes clear pretty quickly after a couple of conversations with the entertaining series of bar-tenders.
+The main enemy this time are the retros – this isn't giving anything away, it becomes clear pretty quickly after a couple of conversations with the entertaining bar-tenders.
 There is also a new ship type – not particularily effective – that appears irregularily.
 Finding the people to start the episodes is not obvious – you actually have to go looking for them.
-Trying all the main haunts from the first game is a good start but not guarenteed.
-Taking the missions offered by the mechants, mercenaries and mission computers will take you there eventually – just remember to keep checking the bars.
+Trying all the main haunts from the first game is a good start but not guaranteed.
+Taking the missions offered by the merchants, mercenaries and mission computers will take you there eventually – just remember to keep checking the bars.
 The problems in basic game design present in the parent still remain.
-There is something definetly fishy about the Origin joystick routines.
+There is definitely something fishy about Origin's joystick routines.
 Many players complained about the difficulty of particular missions, and the enemy ship AI can reduce the player to just holding down the trigger button and attempting to ram – a not ineffective tactic, and how I finished the final mission.
 However, the image of oars and a brass prow is not what I expected to be using my totally kitted-out Centurion for."
 Two thumbs up!Reviewed by: Underdogs